estefan3112/koko-aio-slang/README.md

 <br>
 Main source of this artwork comes from John Merrit, who set a benchmark for realistic arcade artwork.
 I still very much like them, and they shine even more in combination with Koko-aio.
 My selection of the artwork is arbitrary, but I try to publish eye candys earlier :-).<br>
 <br>
-Requirements: a very recent RetroArch Nightly Build that supports Vulkan.
-Tested with FinalBurn Neo (mainly) and MAME 2003.
+Requirements: RetroArch 1.5.0 or a recent RetroArch Nightly Build that supports Vulkan.
+Tested with FinalBurn Neo (mainly) and MAME 2003/2003plus.
 MAME current does not work out of the box, as the rotation of this core is different.<br>

 # Release 0.1 contains first 21 game-specific presets - download here!
 Please see the list of game presets in the Release Notes.